PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 39 to 38.

+## Characterize late affine/optional elementwise fan-out cleanup

+The refreshed 38-result inventory selects unconditional late affine/Concat cleanup followed immediately by layout-opt-only elementwise fan-out cleanup.
+Both use the exact shared `ModelIRPassContext`; the optional child receives its `ModelIR` and preserves the existing no-keyword policy.

+The strict contract fixes the two-slot affine result and its nested four-slot Concat schema, the one-key fan-out schema, both flag paths, result identity, the existing fan-out compatibility wrapper, and observation-only results.
+Recorded late NDHWC cost-volume cleanup remains the predecessor, while the independent late final shape boundary remains the successor.

+Production remains unchanged pending one optional two-child owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The characterized inventory remains 38, and the phase-result store remains exactly 128 IDs and 128 owners.